mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 WARNING: Volt chargers do not provide CCS connectors - they only offer CHAdeMO and Type 2 AC-only for slow 22kW charging.
-So for example for Model 3 you'll need an adapter.
+So for example for Model 3 you'll either need a CHAdeMO adapter (I'm not sure whether such even exists), or charge from Type 2 AC slowly at 11kW speed.

 [Virta](https://virta.webapp.virtaglobal.com/) operates/roams a couple of chargers in Estonia, and the one in Parnu is a 50kW free-to-use charger right next to a Hesburger -